-PLEASE NOTE: We are fortunate to have a lot of wonderful people wanting to help, so please be patient and know that we’re trying to find the best-suited people for our program.
+We are fortunate to have a lot of wonderful people wanting to help, so please be patient and know that we're trying to find the best-suited people for our program.
 There are limited openings in certain areas of our volunteer program, so we use an interview process to fill the available positions.
 We will call you to arrange for a phone or in-person interview.

-Here are some other ways to help Providence Animal Center
+Other ways to help Providence Animal Center:

 - Collect gently used sheets, towels and other items from our Wish List